INTERSECT-SDK/python-sdk/docs/examples/ping-pong-events.rst

    # to the end of your command on UNIX systems

    # First, start up the ping service in one terminal
-   docker run --rm -it --name intersect-service --network host code.ornl.gov:4567/intersect/sdk/python-sdk/sdk/main:latest python examples.3_ping_pong_events.ping_service
+   docker run --rm -it --name intersect-service --network host intersect-sdk python examples.3_ping_pong_events.ping_service

    # Next, start up the pong service in a second terminal
-   docker run --rm -it --name intersect-service --network host code.ornl.gov:4567/intersect/sdk/python-sdk/sdk/main:latest python examples.3_ping_pong_events.pong_service
+   docker run --rm -it --name intersect-service --network host intersect-sdk python examples.3_ping_pong_events.pong_service

    # Finally, run the client in a third terminal
-   docker run --rm -it --name intersect-service --network host code.ornl.gov:4567/intersect/sdk/python-sdk/sdk/main:latest python examples.3_ping_pong_events.ping_pong_client
+   docker run --rm -it --name intersect-service --network host intersect-sdk python examples.3_ping_pong_events.ping_pong_client

 After several seconds, the output from ``ping_pong_client`` will look something like this: